pmahdavi/ota-merge/README.md

 We use [OLMES (Open Language Model Evaluation System)](https://github.com/pmahdavi/olmes) for evaluating merged models.
 The evaluation suite includes all benchmarks reported in our paper.

 To evaluate your merged models:
-1. Use the checkpoints produced by this mergekit repository
+1. Use the merged models produced by this repository or the checkpoints listed in the [Artifacts](#artifacts) section
 2. Follow the evaluation instructions in our OLMES fork